Our guide to Vietnam

 To truly get under the skin of any part of Vietnam, head to the nearest market.
 Frequented by locals for almost anything, they are well worth exploring and offer fascinating photographic opportunities and the exciting chance to bargain for a variety of goods.
 We offer an array of retail experiences across the country that range from the informal Mekong Delta’s floating markets at Cai Be and Can Tho where you are met by boats laden with colorful fruit, vegetables and fish to a Bespoke shopping trip in downtown Hanoi.
 Expand your wardrobe with customized clothes of high quality Vietnamese silk.
 Despite Hoi An’s slow pace of life, express customizing of made-to-measure suits and dresses is a popular choice amongst visitors and locals.
 For those with a deeper interest in Asian textiles, discover how Vietnamese silk is created from silkworm to the ancient looms of the Champa women.

 Combinations with other countries

 Vietnam combines well with Laos, Cambodia, Burma and Thailand.
 There are also direct flights to Singapore, China, Indonesia, Malaysia, Australia and Philippines.
-At Scott Dunn we can expertly craft transnational itineraries suited to your dream trip, whether it be the luxurious Indochina in Ultimate Luxury, discovering the Indochina in Style, a desire to explore Beaches off the beaten track from Cambodia into Vietnam, to discover the Mekong Delta and Temples of Cambodia or experiencing A Cultural Explosion: Australia, Cambodia and Vietnam.
+At Scott Dunn we can expertly craft transnational itineraries suited to your dream trip, such as the luxurious Epic Indochina, discovering the region in style or discovering the Mekong Delta and Temples of Cambodia with our Exceptional Vietnam and Cambodia itinerary.